softeng-feup/open-cx-sg/documentation/README.md

 Real-time overview of all necessary information about the conference at a glance presented on a screen in the entrance hall or easily on your smartphone or personal computer.

 ### Elevator Pitch
-Participants of a conference are often frustrated by the effort it takes to find the right room, remember when presentations start and if there is still a place for them.
-Confmark solves this problem by providing all necessary information about the conference.
-With Confmark participants can find the available number of free seats, the room number, the timeslots as well as a short description of the lecturer and the presentation.
-A map of the building shows where to find all facilities and services.
-Our solution can be either accessed online or directly at the day of the conference on a big screen in the entrance hall.
-As the information is always up-to-date participants of the conference save time by always knowing where to go at which time.
-Confmark makes the conference stay as comfortable as possible.
+Hi, we are a young team sponsored by FEUP university and we know how frustrating it can be when you're at a conference and you can't figure out where to go, at what time and if there are still seats available for the presentation you want to see.
+The answer to those problems has now a name: Confmark.
+With Confmark all the main information about the conference such as the timeslots, rooms codes, number of available seats as well as a brief description of the speakers and the presentations are displayed on a large screen.
+This makes it easy to spot the information immediately by all the participants, either accessed online or directly at the conference.
+Forget all the time wasted deciphering small guides or asking people around you for those information now accessible at a glance, Confmark will make the conference to stay as comfortable as possible by always advising you where to go at which time.

 ## Requirements